norc-heal/heal-app-docs/docs/resulttrack/addresult.md

         As the printed message explains, in this case, you will have to use the ["Batch add existing result(s) to tracker" option](batchresult.md#batch-add-results-to-tracker) to add this annotated result file to the Results Tracker.

 1. Each time you save a result, the tool will look for two things:
     1. Any existing Results Trackers for the associated publication(s) included in the annotation.
-If they do not already exist, the tool will create one for each of the associated publication(s).
+If these Results Trackers do not already exist, the tool will create a Results Tracker for each of the associated publication(s).
     2. A Results Tracker called "heal-csv-results-tracker-collect-all."
 This Results Tracker file will include a compilation of every annotated result, regardless of its associated publication.
-        1. If you annotate a result that is not yet associated with a publication, it will appear in this tracker only until you edit the result annotation to include an associated publication.
+        1. If you annotate a result that is not yet associated with a publication, it will appear only in this tracker until you edit the result annotation to include an associated publication.

 2. If your result saves successfully, The User Status Message Box will display this message to indicate your result saved successfully and that the result has been written to the corresponding Results Tracker file(s) as well as the results-tracker-collect-all file.